Historical Sketch - Fredericton Campus

 At first, the UNB charter seemed to promise more than the University could deliver but, slowly, under the guidance and tutelage of several innovative professors, both the University’s attitude and curriculum blossomed.
 In 1880, UNB began offering a certificate to those women who performed well in entrance (matriculation) examinations, though women were not permitted to enrol at the University.
 In 1885 a brilliant young woman named Mary Kingsley Tibbits met head-on the University’s stricture against women and, in 1886, became UNB’s first, regularly admitted, woman student.
 The racial barrier had been broken earlier with the completely non-controversial entry of you Arthur St. George Richardson, a black who came to UNB via Bermuda and Saint John.
 Gradually, the University expanded its educational horizons.
 In 1887 the four-year program was introduced and in 1891 a Bachelor of Science degree was added to complement the traditional BA.
 Just after the turn of the century, when Cecil Charles Jones took over as Chancellor of the institution, whose title subsequently was changed to that of President, the foundations were laid for three major faculties: Law, Engineering and Forestry.

 The post-World War I era brought the first great expansion of the physical facilities of the campus.
 In 1920, UNB consisted of the Sir Howard Douglas Hall (Old Arts Building), the Science Building, the small Observatory, a small gymnasium and the Dominion Entomological Laboratory.
 By 1931, Memorial Hall, a modern Library and a Forestry and Geology Building had been added.
 The first university residence was a gift from Lord Beaverbrook who, growing up in New Brunswick as William Maxwell Aitken, studied law, and over the succeeding years developed an increasing interest in the welfare of the university.
-Other buildings brought into being through his efforts and those of his family were the Lady Beaverbrook Gymnasium, Aitken House, Ludlow Hall, for the Faculty of Law, and the Aitken Centre.
+Other buildings brought into being through his efforts and those of his family were the Lady Beaverbrook Gymnasium, Aitken House, the Faculty of Law building and the Aitken Centre.
 In 1947, his Lordship became the University’s Chancellor, to be succeeded by his son, Sir Max Aitken, in 1966 and in turn by Lady Violet Aitken, the wife of Sir Max, who served until 1993.